 He rolled the rubber bands up with this thumb and said he wanted to, “criss-cross some of the rubber bands to make it look more like a mummy.’

 I joined in on the fun and couldn’t believe how good of a fine-motor workout this was!
-The pinching action required to manipulate the rubber bands really works those small muscles in the hand.
+The pinching action required to manipulate the rubber bands really works those small hand muscles.

 And guess what?!
-The eyes and rubber bands glow in the dark!
+The eyes and rubber bands on this mummy craft glow in the dark!
 This activity was definitely inspired by our Glow-in-the-Dark Hiking Sticks and they turned out just as awesome.

 These are the perfect Halloween gift or decoration in your home!